ABOUT CAPERNAUM

 I’ve known since I was a child that I wanted a career working with children in some capacity.
 Speech-language pathology is a good fit because it allows for the opportunity to work in a variety of settings and with children who are all unique.

-I graduated from high school in Cuba, KS, received my bachelor’s degree at Wichita State University, and completed my master’s degree programming at The University of Kansas in 2004.
+I graduated from high school in Cuba, KS, received my bachelor’s degree at Wichita State University, and completed my master’s degree at the University of Kansas in 2004.
 Since starting my professional career, I have lived in four states.
-I have always worked in pediatrics but have experience in a variety of settings including preschool, home, community, residential school, clinical outpatient, specialty, and day treatment.
+I have always worked in pediatrics but have experience in a variety of settings, including preschool, home, community, residential school, outpatient clinics, specialty care, and day treatment.

 What made you desire to become a Capernaum team member?

-I love the flexibility that Capernaum offers, as it is important to me that I am available to meet the needs of my 10- and 9-year-old boys.
+I love the flexibility that Capernaum offers, as it is important to me that I am available to meet my boys’ needs.
 Additionally, I wholeheartedly believe in Capernaum’s mission of serving children where they live, learn, and play.
-I see the power in working with children where they spend their time and with the people they spend their time with.
+I see the power in working with children where they spend their time, and with the people they spend their time with.

 What’s your favorite way to spend a free afternoon?